MOhammedRiaad/React-Interview-Questions/README.md

 3. The application size is reduced by adding only the specific router module(Web, core, or native)

 ### 231. Can you describe about componentDidCatch lifecycle method signature?
 The **componentDidCatch** lifecycle method is invoked after an error has been thrown by a descendant component.
-The method receives two parameters,
+The method receives two parameters:
 1. error: - The error object which was thrown
 2. info: - An object with a componentStack key contains the information about which component threw the error.